annna7/supervisor/README.md

 * cli - command line interface
 * daemon - daemon process
+* parrot_service - service that writes to a file every 2 secs

 The two communicate via a unix socket, with the cli sending the commands received to the daemon.